sevanetrebchenko/sevanetrebchenko.github.io/public/posts/better_cpp_syntax_highlighting/1_intro.md

 ---

+We've completed the necessary setup to be able to traverse the AST.
+In the [next post](), we'll walk through a few basic visitor implementations to get familiarized with the process of extracting data from and annotating AST nodes.
 Thanks for reading!
-In the [next post](), we'll walk through a few basic visitor implementations to get familiarized with the process of extracting data from AST nodes.